In addition to other powers, a cooperative as an agent or otherwise:

 A cooperative that is engaged in the electrical, heat, light, power, or telephone business may exercise the power of eminent domain in the manner provided by state law for the exercise of the power by other corporations engaged in the same business.

 (a) A creamery cooperative organized in this state has the right, power, and authority to condemn lands by eminent domain for easements for sewers and sites for filtration plants to take care of all sewage and refuse made in the operation of its business.
 The power and authority shall be exercised as provided in chapter 117.

-(b) The establishment, maintenance, and operation of sewers or filtration plants shall be under the supervision of the chair of the board of health as defined in section 145A.02, subdivision 2, of the town or city where the cooperative has its operating plant.
+(b) The establishment, maintenance, and operation of sewers or filtration plants shall be under the supervision of the chair of the community health board as defined in section 145A.02, subdivision 5, of the town or city where the cooperative has its operating plant.

 A water quality cooperative organized in this state may exercise the power of eminent domain in the manner provided by state law for the exercise of the power by corporations engaged in the provision of electric, light, heat, power, or telephone service.

 Revisor of Statutes